Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 And that's a good thing, right?

-It's uh and an admirable way to conduct yourself.
+It's an admirable way to conduct yourself.

-And this is the seat of the Dutch Parliament, if you're not aware.
+And this is the seat of the Dutch parliament, if you're not aware.

-I I didn't do the You also did with a hand with it.
+You also did it with a hand.

-It's a bit fun boyant, isn't it?
+It's a bit flamboyant, isn't it?

 I think I should be speaking Italian with that amount of hand motion.

-But um he was invited and he declined to speak there.
+He was invited and he declined to speak there.

-Um I don't know whether he thought it might end up this way, but it was a rainy day in a field, so maybe it was just that he didn't fancy it.
+I don't know whether he thought it might end up this way, but it was a rainy day in a field.

-But another thing that happened, um which I've not been able to find video footage of, but it is claimed to have happened, is 1,500 people blocked a highway crossing the city.
+But another thing that happened, which I've not been able to find video footage of, but it is claimed to have happened, is 1,500 people blocked a highway crossing the city.

-So um pretty strong words, isn't it?
+So pretty strong words, isn't it?

 I don't know whether they were football hooligans.

-I mean also just because you like football and do some hooliganism doesn't mean you're necessarily a football hooligan.
+I mean, also, just because you like football and do some hooliganism doesn't mean you're necessarily a football hooligan.

 Which one do you prefer more, Luca?

-Um I can't say live on YouTube.
+I can't say live on YouTube.

 Fair enough.